pbarabe/fetch-to-flow/README.md

 After submitting the form, if your Flow is working as intended, you'll receive an email with the submitted form values.

+## Notes

+The idea for this proof-of-concept was inpired by [this article](https://powerusers.microsoft.com/t5/Power-Automate-Community-Blog/Use-Microsoft-Flow-to-Integrate-Your-Website-s-Forms-with/ba-p/45206)